Nick Collins (politician): State senator

 Collins was the subject of intense scrutiny when he became one of only a handful of Democrats and the only State Senator representing a minority-majority district to vote against the State Senate's version of a far-reaching police reform bill in 2020, joining 6 of his colleagues in a 30-7 vote.
 He called the bill’s most controversial element — a provision imposing new limits on the protection police officers enjoy from civil lawsuits — “problematic,” and cited that as the reason for his opposition to the bill.
 Collins ultimately voted for the compromise bill that became law later in 2020.

 Collins considered running for Mayor when incumbent Boston Mayor Marty Walsh resigned in early 2021 to become the US Secretary of Labor under newly elected President Joseph R. Biden.
 Collins ultimately decided against it, releasing a short statement in late April 2021 that read:“After much encouragement and consideration and discussions with family, I’ve decided I will not be a candidate for mayor.
 I remain dedicated to my job in the Massachusetts Senate and working with leadership and my colleagues on our shared priorities to help Boston and the Commonwealth grow and thrive.
 I look forward to working closely with City Hall to create a better Boston for all.”

+In 2024, Senator Collins caused controversy when he blocked a City of Boston proposal intended to mitigate a spike in residential property tax increases that occurred as result of a post-pandemic decline in real estate values.